isomerpages/moe-acjc/index.md

       alt: FUN-O-RAMA XXVII
       url: /events/fun-o-rama-xxvii/
       button: Click here for details.
   - infopic:
+      title: JC1 Orientation 2026
+      subtitle: Add an image and text
+      id: infopic
+      description: Congratulations to JC1 students posted to Anglo-Chinese Junior College!
+We are looking forward to seeing you!
+Orientation for JC1s will be on 4-6 February.
+      button: Click here for details
+      url: /jc1-orientation-2026
+      image: /images/InfoPic/OGL_2026.jpg
+      alt: Image alt text
+  - infopic:
       id: infopic
       description: We would like to congratulate the CCA groups on their achievements